Mike-McAnally/Social-VR-Starter-Template/README.md

 DEMO:
 open two copies of link below in seperate (Chrome, Firefox, Edge, Meta) browser tabs then, see "Instructions" button link, WASD keys move, left-mouse-drag rotates.
 VR headset enabled.
 Not ideal for smart phone access, view on desktop/laptop/headset.
 My special thanks to all listed in the credits of my book for many parts of this source code, it is a frankenstien monster sewn togther and brought to life!
+It's amazing it works so well.

 <a href="https://funbit64.com:3025/template.html" target="_blank">https://funbit64.com:3025/template.html</a><br>
 <a href="https://funbit64.com:3025/template.html" target="_blank">https://funbit64.com:3025/template.html</a>